-Using Communication Technology (ICT) solutions in these sectors can have a calculated potential to reduce greenhouse gas emissions by up to 15% [3].
-Their own contribution to greenhouse gas emissions should not be ignored.
+[5].
 Our focus is on Artificial Intelligence (AI) as more and more of them have been adopted by ICT solutions to make the effective digital transformation.
-It is expected that the Artificial Intelligence industry will be worth \$190 billion by 2025, with global spending in AI systems reaching \$57 billion by 2021 already [4].
+It is expected that the Artificial Intelligence industry will be worth \$190 billion by 2025, with global spending in AI systems reaching \$57 billion by 2021 already [6].
 The demand for computing these AI systems is growing exponentially.
 The intensive computation nowadays not only takes place in datacenters but also in a huge amount of edge devices closed to consumers and enterprises to support AI applications to process big data with low latency and large bandwidth requirements.